Anegudde Shree Vinayaka Ganapathi Temple, Anegudde, Karnataka

 Experience and perspectives

 Pilgrims describe the short climb to the hilltop shrine, the striking standing Ganesha in his silver armour, and the welcoming free Anna Prasadam served around midday.
 The ascent itself sets the tone — a brief, deliberate effort before darshan — and the place is busy without being overwhelming outside festival days.
-Many come specifically to pray for the removal of obstacles before something new in their lives, and the Mukti Sthala framing gives the visit a sense of moving toward liberation.
-Sankashta Chaturthi and, above all, Ganesh Chaturthi bring the largest gatherings.
+Many come at turning points in their own lives, and the visit carries a quiet sense of moving toward liberation.
+The festival days draw the largest gatherings.

-The temple sits atop a hillock near Kumbashi village; wear comfortable footwear for the short climb and carry water in the hotter months.
-Remove footwear and dress conservatively at the shrine; photography is generally not allowed inside.
+The temple sits atop a hillock near Kumbashi village; the dress, footwear and photography norms are noted under etiquette.
 Sevas can be booked at the counter, and the free meal is served roughly 11 AM–12:30 PM.

 Anegudde is held in tradition as a place of liberation and obstacle-removal, with its early history resting more on legend than on documentation.